 Expected engine life is generally predicted by the average power that is demanded.
-The average power that is demanded is based on fuel consumption of the engine over a period of time.
+The average power that is demanded is based on fuel consumption of the engine over time.
 Reduced hours of operation at full throttle and/or operating at reduced throttle settings result in a lower average power demand.
 Reduced hours of operation will increase the length of operating time before an engine overhaul is required.
+For more information, refer to the Operation and Maintenance Manual, "Overhaul Considerations" topic (Maintenance Section).